 Thee Rivers Park District allows appropriate Other Power-Driven Mobility Devices (OPDMD) in parks and trails to assist persons with mobility disabilities to more fully enjoy park areas, facilities and trails.

-Trails At Your Pace
+Trails at Your Pace

-Three Rivers Parks is pleased to offer "Trails At Your Pace," featuring short, gentle trails designed to make it easier for people of all ages and abilities to begin a walking program.
+Trails at Your Pace feature short, gentle trails designed to make it easier for people of all ages and abilities to begin a walking program.
 These trails are especially great for people with arthritis or other health conditions, those just starting a fitness program, parents with small children, and employees who want to take a quick lunchtime stroll.

 Where to find it